Wilshire Grand Center

 The building is part of a mixed-use hotel, retail, observation decks, shopping mall, and office complex.
+The Wilshire Grand Center includes 67000 sqft of retail, 677000 sqft of Class A office space, and the 889-room InterContinental Los Angeles Downtown.
+The hotel features the tallest open-air bar in the Western Hemisphere.
 The development of the complex is estimated to cost $1.2 billion.
-The Wilshire Grand Center includes 67000 sqft of retail, 677000 sqft of Class A office space, and the 889-room InterContinental Los Angeles Downtown.
-The hotel features a 70th floor Sky Lobby, state-of-the-art fitness center, expansive pool deck and several restaurants including a high-end steakhouse and Spire 73 – the tallest open-air bar in the Western Hemisphere.

 History

 The original Wilshire Grand Hotel opened in 1952 as the Hotel Statler, on the site of the new Wilshire Grand.
 In 1950, the city of Los Angeles issued the largest single building permit at the time for the construction of the hotel, which cost over $15 million.
 The hotel quickly became a landmark of downtown Los Angeles, and over its 59-year lifespan attracted famous guests including President John F. Kennedy and Pope John Paul II.

 In 1954, two years after its opening, Hilton Hotels & Resorts purchased the Statler Hotels chain, renaming the hotel the Statler Hilton in 1958.
 In 1968 Hilton completed a $2.5 million renovation of the hotel and renamed it the Los Angeles Hilton, and later the Los Angeles Hilton and Towers.
 Reliance Group later purchased the hotel in 1983 and invested $30 million in renovations.
 Korean Air purchased the Los Angeles Hilton from Reliance in 1989.
 They changed the hotel's management and it became the Omni Los Angeles Hotel in 1995 and then later the Wilshire Grand Hotel in 1999.
-Among the major events hosted, this included the 1952 Emmy Awards, the HQ for the 2000 Democratic National Convention and the 2006 Miss Universe Pageant.
+Among the major events hosted, this included the 1952 Emmy Awards, the HQ for the 2006 Miss Universe Pageant.

 Seeking to revive the Wilshire Grand as a landmark and icon of Los Angeles, chairman and CEO Cho Yang-ho of Hanjin Group conceived the idea of developing a new complex which would include the tallest building in Los Angeles, at 1099 ft.
 It is also part of an urban development effort to revitalize the Figueroa Street corridor of downtown Los Angeles as a vibrant light-and-sign district, similar to New York's Times Square.

 The original hotel closed on December 31, 2011.
 Demolition of the original building began on October 23, 2012, and continued for over a year until November 21, 2013, when a bottoming-out ceremony was held in the 106 ft excavated for the towers.